DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-11-sending-users-a-weekly-summary-of-notifications.md

 ### Avoiding hiding URLs within the email

-The GOV.UK guidance on sending emails says that we should “spell out any web addresses (URLs) in full to show the user where links are going”.
+The [GOV.UK guidance on sending emails](https://www.gov.uk/service-manual/design/sending-emails-and-text-messages) says that we should “spell out any web addresses (URLs) in full to show the user where links are going”.
 This is intended to help protect users from phishing.

 If we spell out URLs in the current design then it will be impossible to tell the links apart, other than by referring to the text alongside them.
 This could be a particular problem for screen reader users.

-We could test that design with users.
-We could also consider other designs, such as a single link to a new page within the service which summarises the previous week.
-We could also explore this alongside the [notifications feature](/manage-teacher-training-applications/notifications/).
+We could test that design with users or try other designs which would let us avoid hiding URLs in emails.
+For example we could create a new page within the service which summarises the previous week’s email notifications.

+We could explore this alongside the [notifications feature](/manage-teacher-training-applications/notifications/) which was designed but is not used in the live service.

 ### Adding more notifications to the weekly summary

-We could also consider including notifications which are not available individually.
+We could also consider including notifications in the email which are not available individually.

 For example, we could include applications where an offer has been made and the provider is waiting for the candidate’s decision.

 ### Reminding users to make decisions about applications 5 working days before they’re automatically rejected

-Users currently get an email reminder that there are 20 working days before an application is automatically rejected.
-But the application list highlights applications that have 5 days left before they’re automatically rejected.
+Users currently get an email reminder that there are 20 working days before an application will be automatically rejected.
+But the application list instead highlights applications when there are 5 working days left.

 We want to consider sending an email 5 working days before an application will be automatically rejected.
 This could be instead of the email 20 working days before, or in addition to it.